-To truly change how the world learns and improve the learning process and environment for learners across the world, we need to work with a diversity of Partners as well as have a diverse workforce.
+To truly change how the world learns and improve the learning process and environment for learners across the world, we need to work with a diversity of partners as well as have a diverse workforce.
 We also must operate with a high degree of awareness of evolving social conditions, social justice - and create policy accordingly.
 We acknowledge that these measures evolve over time and commit to improving our policies as awareness of social inequities or injustice arise.
-We believe an equitable and inclusive environment with diverse teams produces more creative solutions and results in better outcomes for our Customers, Partners, employees, and stakeholders.
+We believe an equitable and inclusive environment with diverse teams produces more creative solutions and results in better outcomes for our Customers, partners, employees, and stakeholders.
 We strive to attract, retain, and promote diverse talent at all levels of the organization.
 Our management team is 57% female, 29% racially diverse, and 71% female or racially diverse.
+The entire Amesite team is 50% female, 43% racially diverse, and 71% female or racially diverse.
 Additional information regarding Amesite's social impact can be found in our 2021 ESG Report available at www.amesite.com.